trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 ### Keeping Up With Innovation

-In the wake of Bitcoin’s success, many developers and entrepreneurs have released alternative crypto-currencies \(“altcoins”\).
+In the wake of Bitcoin’s success, many developers and entrepreneurs have released alternative cryptocurrencies \(“altcoins”\).
 While some of these altcoins did not diverge dramatically from Bitcoin’s original code, some presented interesting improvements.
 For example, Litecoin introduced a memory hard proof of work function and a shorter block confirmation time.
 Similarly, Ethereum has designed stateful contracts and a Turing-complete transaction language.
 More important contributions include privacy-preserving ring signatures \(CryptoNote\) and untraceable transactions using SNARK \(Zerocash\).

 The rise of altcoins has inspired a vast competition in software innovation.
 Cheerleaders for this Hayekian growth, however, miss a fundamental point: for a cryptocurrency to be an effective form of money, it needs to be a stable store of value.
 Innovation within a ledger preserves value through protecting the network effect giving the currency its value.

-To illustrate the problem of many competing altcoins, let us compare a crypto-currency and a smart phone.
+To illustrate the problem of many competing altcoins, let us compare a cryptocurrency and a smart phone.
 When purchasing a smart phone, the consumer is paying for certain features, such as the ability to play music, check email, message his friends, and conduct phone calls.

 Every few weeks, a newer smartphone model is released on the market which often contains enhanced features.
 Though consumers who have the older model may be jealous of those with the latest model, the introduction of newer smartphones does not render older smartphones dysfunctional.

 This dynamic would change, however, if the newest phones could not communicate with older models.
 If the many models and styles of smartphone could not be used together seamlessly, the value of each smartphone would be reduced to the number of people with the same model.

-Crypto-currencies suffer from the same fate as smartphones which are incompatible with one another; they derive their value from a network effect, or the number of users who have given it value.
-To this end, any innovation that occurs outside of a crypto-currency will either fail to build enough network effect to be noticed, or it will succeed but undermine the value of the savings in the old currency.
+Cryptocurrencies suffer from the same fate as smartphones which are incompatible with one another; they derive their value from a network effect, or the number of users who have given it value.
+To this end, any innovation that occurs outside of a cryptocurrency will either fail to build enough network effect to be noticed, or it will succeed but undermine the value of the savings in the old currency.
 If smartphones were incompatible with older models, there would be either very little innovation or extremely disruptive innovation forcing older phones into obsolescence.

 Side-chains are an attempt to allow innovations which will retain compatibility with Bitcoin by pegging the value of a new currency to Bitcoin and creating a two-way convertibility.
 Unfortunately, it’s unclear whether they will be flexible enough to accommodate protocols substantially different from Bitcoin.
 The only alternative so far is to fork the protocol.